sbyebss/dalle/log..md

 Before I change: their optimizer includes parameters of xxx_emb, transformer, to_logits.
 All of these should be distributed as generator parameters.

+My concern:

+- [ ] discriminator is too weak

+- [ ] augoregressiv model as generator is too slow